65 years of continued community support: LRAFB Community Council presented Altus Trophy

 |0

-This work, 65 years of continued community support: LRAFB Community Council presented Altus Trophy [Image 4 of 4], by Capt.
+This work, 65 years of continued community support: LRAFB Community Council presented Altus Trophy, by Capt.
 Jessica Cicchetto, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-65 years of continued community support: LRAFB Community Council presented Altus Trophy

 LEAVE A COMMENT

-Note: [Editor's Note: The Altus Trophy was originally scheduled to be presented to the LRCC in 2020, but was delayed due to COVID-19 constraints]